Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

     _“As a first time visitor, I want to be able to access the site from all device types.”_

 - I have created a contact us form section for any questions or feedback or comments that want to be shared.
 I have not created a dump site to record the data at this stage but I have put in a basic Javascript alert that advises the sender message has been sent.
+Currently the name and e-mail fields do not populate on their own, as parents do not want to share information with kids.
+This might be want to be controlled by parents at the moment for a year 2 child.
 This covers the below user story:

     _“As a returning visitor, I want to contact the website to give any feedback or comments.”_